 They were able to bring the fire under control by 7.45am and it was completely extinguished by 9am.

 The fire caused extensive damage to the chimney flue, upstairs administration area and the roof space.
 The Fire Investigations Unit was called in when fire crews were unable to find the cause of the blaze.
 It was later found to be caused when oil residue in the chimney flue caught alight.

-There were thus no suspicious circumstances, however it begs the question as to whether the kitchen ducts were being cleaned regularly enough?
-Could such a potentially devastating event have been avoided through the use of kitchen grease filters?
+There were thus no suspicious circumstances as he fire was later found to be caused when oil residue in the chimney flue caught alight.
+It begs the question as to whether the kitchen ducts were being cleaned correctly by those contracted to do so (or whether they are being cleaned frequently enough)?
+Could such a potentially devastating event have been avoided through the use of Shepherd Filters’ kitchen grease filters?
+In short, yes!

 Luckily on this occasion, KFC was able to re-open for business later that morning and is fully operational once again.